Men's basketball: UNT prepares for yet another challenge at Dayton

 “Being close gives us confidence,” UNT guard Larry Wise said.
 “We have been together just a short time and are keeping up with teams that are mostly seniors.
 It shows how much work we have put in and how great the staff is.”

-McCasland can sense his team is improving as it faces one challenge after another early in the season and is looking forward to another against Dayton.
+McCasland can sense his players are improving as they face one challenge after another early in the season and are looking forward to another challenge against Dayton.

 “We have seen our guys improve every practice and every game,” McCasland said.
 “There are parts of the game we are not doing well, but if we work on it, we get better at it.”